phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] `git remote add origin https://github.com/phetsims/{{REPO}}.git`
 - [ ] `git push -u origin master`
 - [ ] In github (sim repo => "Settings" => Collaborators and Teams), and add the desired teams.
 NOTE: If the repo is private, it is REQUIRED to add the Machine User collaborator (so automated processes can clone/pull the repo).
 CT will break otherwise.
-- [ ] If applicable, Add to perennial/data/active-repos, commit and push.
+- [ ] If applicable, Add to perennial/data/active-repos, commit and push. (after a few minutes, an automated process should update the other files under perennial/data. pull perennial so you can find the sim in phetmarks)
 - [ ] Notify dev-public and email, e.g. "Just added {{REPO}} to active repos.
 Please pull perennial and clone-missing-repos at your convenience."
 - [ ] Follow instructions at https://github.com/phetsims/phet-info/blob/master/github-labels/README.md for setting up labels.
-- [ ] If using IDEA/Webstorm, add the git source root for the repository
+- [ ] If using IDEA/Webstorm (pre-2018), add the git source root for the repository